 You may roll your eyes at this one, but nothing gets you places quite like a little flattery.
 Now, don’t take it the wrong way—you don’t have to pander to your client every day.
 All you have to do is be aware of what your client is working on and maybe give them some encouragement.

 For example, if an artist commissions you to write product copy for an entire collection of theirs, a nice thing to say would be: “The new prints look awesome!
-Love the color schemes you chose.
+Love the colour schemes you chose.
 Can’t wait to get going on these.”

 Especially if the client is another small business owner, you should lift him or her up.
 Think about how great it feels when a client gushes over your work.
 Return the favour if it’s honest.